ibm-cloud-docs/cis/actions.md

 |Challenge (Captcha)|Requires a user to pass a Google reCaptcha Challenge before proceeding.
 If successful, {{site.data.keyword.cis_short_notm}} accepts the matched request; otherwise, it is blocked.|4|
 |JS Challenge|Requires a user to pass a {{site.data.keyword.cis_short_notm}} JavaScript Challenge before proceeding.
 If successful, {{site.data.keyword.cis_short_notm}} accepts the matched request; otherwise, it is blocked.|5|
 |Block|Blocks a matching request from accessing the site.|6|
 {: caption="Table 1.
-Firewall rule actions and priority" caption-side="top"}
+Firewall rule actions and priority" caption-side="bottom"}